alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 ![image](https://github.com/alex-isv/solutions-engineering/assets/52678960/ce27a886-9f3c-46a8-8dbd-ee39348b4f9d)

-If MLNX_OFED drivers are not included in your Dockerfile definition download MLNX_OFED drivers from (https://network.nvidia.com/products/infiniband-drivers/linux/mlnx_ofed/) and install on DPU to enable fast interface.
+If your host OS didn't have *doca_ofed* installed as mentioned above you can include MLNX_OFED drivers in your Dockerfile definition or download MLNX_OFED drivers from (https://network.nvidia.com/products/infiniband-drivers/linux/mlnx_ofed/) and install on DPU to enable fast interface on SLES.

 Review [Installing MLNX_OFED](https://docs.nvidia.com/networking/display/mlnxofedv24010331/installing+mlnx_ofed)